News & Updates

 Mechanical Landscapes is an unsophisticated fusion of my interests in black and white photography urbex, mechanical engineering and the industrial landscape.
 My other website theviewfromthenorth.org has been online since 2007, and out of that large body of work has emerged several themes.
 The logical consequence of all that is this website, which I like to think of as a portfolio of my better work and a showcase for my newer work.

 I don't have much in the way of formal artistic training (which probably shows through in my photographs) as I'm an engineer by education and profession (which probably shows through in my photographs).
 My life has been spent living and working in the industrial landscape of Lancashire, forever staying, as David Plowden would say "one step ahead of the wrecking ball", both as a photographer and in my engineering career.
 My photography is a reflection of this - I'm both an insider looking out, and an outsider looking in.
-I've spent my life naively figuring out ways round my own perceived limitations (usually doing things the hard way) and I've spent the past few years experimenting my way through 3 solo exhibitions, more than 15 90 minute talks on my photography at camera clubs across the north of England and am on the second edition of my self published book 'Shadows of the North'.
+I've spent my life naively figuring out ways round my own perceived limitations (usually doing things the hard way) and I've spent the past few years experimenting my way through 3 solo exhibitions, eighteen (and counting) 90 minute talks on my photography at camera clubs across the north of England and am on the second edition of my self published book 'Shadows of the North'.
 I've also had the privilege of being commissioned to photograph London Road Fire Station using the Samsung Galaxy S7 as part of the launch for O2 in the UK.

 My aim is not just to present a record of the places I visit, but to present a 'creative treatment of actuality', a term coined by the Scottish filmmaker John Grierson.
 Black and white photography is a medium which allows me more leeway to express something beyond just "I was here, this is what I saw".